 6.3.
-Optimisations of ESAs Deriving
+Optimizations of ESAs Deriving

-The following optimisations of the ESAs deriving procedure can reduce amount of CPU time consumed by authentication-specific processing, preserving an implementation's effective behaviour.
+The following optimizations of the ESAs deriving procedure can reduce amount of CPU time consumed by authentication-specific processing, preserving an implementation's effective behaviour.

-a.
-The most straightforward implementation would treat the deriving procedure as a per-packet action.
+The most straightforward implementation would treat the deriving a. procedure as a per-packet action.
 But since the procedure is deterministic (its output depends on its input only), it is possible to significantly reduce the number of times the procedure is performed.

 The procedure would obviously return the same result for the same input arguments (sequence of CSAs, direction, CT) values.
 However, it is possible to predict when the result will remain the same even for a different input.
 That is, when the input sequence of CSAs and the direction both remain the same but CT changes, the result will remain the same as long as CT's order on the time axis (relative to all critical points of the sequence of CSAs) remains unchanged.
-Here, the critical points are b.
-Considering that the sending procedure iterates over at most MaxDigestsOut elements of the derived sequence of ESAs (Section 5.3 item 5), there would be little sense in the case of "sending" direction in returning more than MaxDigestsOut unique ESAs in the derived sequence.
-Note that a similar optimisation is impossible in the case of "receiving" direction, since number of ESAs actually used in examining a particular packet cannot be determined in advance.

-KeyStartAccept and KeyStopAccept (for the "receiving" direction) and KeyStartGenerate and KeyStopGenerate (for the "sending" direction) of all keys of all CSAs of the input sequence.
+Here, the critical points are KeyStartAccept and KeyStopAccept (for the "receiving" direction) and KeyStartGenerate and KeyStopGenerate (for the "sending" direction) of all keys of all CSAs of the input sequence.
 In other words, in this case the result will remain the same as long as both none of the active keys expire and none of the inactive keys enter into operation.

-An implementation optimised this way would perform the full deriving procedure for a given (interface, direction) pair only after an operator's change to the interface's sequence of CSAs or after reaching one of the critical points mentioned above.
+An implementation optimized this way would perform the full deriving procedure for a given (interface, direction) pair only after an operator's change to the interface's sequence of CSAs or after reaching one of the critical points mentioned above.